pingcap/tispark/docs/design/2022-06-30-partition-table-batchwrite-suppport.md

 complicated.
 Considering the workload of this feature, we have decide to support them in the future.
 In this feature, we only focus on Range partitioning and Hash partitioning.

-Currently TiSpark only support YEAR function, so the parititon expression must be under contions as bellow:
+Currently TiSpark only support YEAR function, so the parititon expression must be under conditions as bellow:
 + column expression
 + `YEAR($argument)` where the argument is a column and its type is datetime or string literal that can be parsed as datetime.